Alcabideche Property Insights

 The climate in Alcabideche, Portugal is seasonal and varied, with warm summer temperatures reaching as high as 27 degrees Celsius (80 degrees Fahrenheit) in July and August.
-Mild winters where temperatures fall to 11 degrees Celsius (52 degrees Fahrenheit).
+Winters are mild, when temperatures fall to eleven degrees Celsius (52 degrees Fahrenheit).

 Alcabideche experiences the most rain in November when an average of 19 days of rain during the month amount to approximately 124.5 millimeters (49 inches) of total precipitation.
-July, August, and September see as little as one to two days of rain with totals of 1 millimeter (0.04 inches) per month.
+July, August and September see as little as one or two days of rain, with a mere one millimeter (0.04 inches) per month.

-Wind speeds in Alcabideche are highest in September.
-Then, an average gust is 20.6 miles per hour and the average wind speed is 14.5 miles per hour.
+Wind speeds in Alcabideche are highest in September, when an average gust is 20.6 miles per hour and the average wind speed is 14.5 miles per hour.

 July is the best time to enjoy aquatic sports on the ocean or river.
 The average water temperature is 19.6 degrees Celsius (67.2 degrees Fahrenheit).
-August water temperatures are still tolerable at an average of 17.9 degrees Celsius, or 64.3 degrees Fahrenheit.
+August water temperatures are still tolerable at an average of 17.9 degrees Celsius (64.3 degrees Fahrenheit).

 Picture by Gustavo Veríssimo via Flickr